 What I Eat in a Typical Day

 Just like most people, I tend to get in a dietary rut and eat the same thing every day!
-I’m always trying to branch out and try new things, but with being so limited in my choices, that can be somewhat challenging! 🤔
+I’m always trying to branch out and try new things, but since I’m so limited in my choices, that can be somewhat challenging!

 What I Eat: Breakfast